 INCREASE YOUR ENGAGEMENT

 The whole purpose of social media is to be social.
-So, once you’ve followed similar organizations and funders, it’s time to increase your engagement with them by liking, mentioning, retweeting, and sharing their posts.
+So, once you’ve followed similar nonprofits and funders, it’s time to increase your engagement with them by liking, mentioning, retweeting, and sharing their posts.

 Engaging with partners’ social media pages is a great way to strengthen your connections and build a sense of camaraderie and trust.
-This improved goodwill may keep your organization at the top of their mind the next time they see a grant opportunity that’s a good fit for you.
-They may also be more likely to consider you as a grant co-applicant if you’ve been consistently showing support for their efforts.
+This improved goodwill may keep your organization at the top of their mind the next time they see a grant that’s a good fit for you.
+They may also be more likely to consider you as a grant co-applicant if you’ve been consistently showing support for their work.
 Additionally, your engagement on their social media pages will increase your chances of being discovered by potential individual, corporate, or foundation donors.

 POST HIGH QUALITY CONTENT CONSISTENTLY